Wednesday, September 25, 2024

-With just hours til the season premiere of Chicago Med, here's a recap and review of seasons 7-9.
+Only a few hours remain until the exciting season premiere of Chicago Med!
+To get you ready, here's a delightful recap and review of seasons 7-9.

 Season 7

-But with Hammer gone, Goodwin brings back a familiar face.
-Dr. Asher returns to Med, and soon, she and Halstead bump heads on a case.
-Choi returns to Med but, after pushing himself once again, has a setback that has him dealing with not only another procedure but also therapy.
-The season ends with a cliffhanger of Halstead and Scott trapped in an apartment fire.
+Thankfully, with Hammer gone, Goodwin welcomes back a familiar face—Dr. Asher!
+Soon enough, she and Halstead find themselves at odds over a case.
+Choi is back at Med, too, but after pushing himself once more, he faces a setback that leads him to another procedure and therapy.
+The season wraps up with a dramatic cliffhanger, leaving us on the edge of our seats as Halstead and Scott are trapped in an apartment fire.

-I enjoyed season seven.
-It had some transitional moves, such as the departure of Manning and Apil and the new addition of Hammer and Scott.
-I enjoyed watching Guy Lockard as Dr. Dylan Scott; he was my favorite new rookie of the season.
-While I had doubts about Asher returning, she won me over.
-The storylines were good, and the medical stories were just as fantastic as the aways.
+I found season seven to be quite enjoyable.
+It featured several notable transitions, including the departures of Manning and Apil, alongside the introductions of Hammer and Scott.
+I particularly appreciated the performance of Guy Lockard in his role as Dr. Dylan Scott; he emerged as my favorite new addition of the season.
+Although I initially harbored reservations regarding Asher's return, she ultimately won my approval.
+The storylines were compelling, and the medical narratives were equally impressive as the episodes proceeded.

 Overall, I give Season Seven an 8.5/10.